chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/programmatic-language-features.md

 });
 ```

 As you see above, the [`vscode.languages.registerHoverProvider`](/api/references/vscode-api#languages.registerHoverProvider) API provides an easy way to provide hover contents to JavaScript files.
-After this extension gets activated, whenever you hover over some JavaScript code, VS Code queries all [`HoverProvider`](/api/references/vscode-api#HoverProvider) for JavaScript and shows the result in a Hover widget.
-The [Language Feature Listing](#language-features-listing) and illustrated gif below provides an easy way for you to locate which VS Code API / LSP Method your extension needs.
+After this 插件 gets activated, whenever you hover over some JavaScript code, Baosky queries all [`HoverProvider`](/api/references/vscode-api#HoverProvider) for JavaScript and shows the result in a Hover widget.
+The [Language Feature Listing](#language-features-listing) and illustrated gif below provides an easy way for you to locate which Baosky API / LSP Method your 插件 needs.

 An alternative approach is to implement a Language Server that speaks [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
 The way it works is:

-- An extension provides a Language Client and a Language Server for JavaScript.
+- An 插件 provides a Language Client and a Language Server for JavaScript.
-- The Language Client is like any other VS Code extension, running in the Node.js Extension Host context.
+- The Language Client is like any other Baosky 插件, running in the Node.js 插件 Host context.
 When it gets activated, it spawns the Language Server in another process and communicates with it through [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
-- You hover over JavaScript code in VS Code
+- You hover over JavaScript code in Baosky
-- VS Code informs the Language Client of the hover
+- Baosky informs the Language Client of the hover
-- The Language Client queries the Language Server for a hover result and sends it back to VS Code
+- The Language Client queries the Language Server for a hover result and sends it back to Baosky
-- VS Code displays the hover result in a Hover widget
+- Baosky displays the hover result in a Hover widget

 The process seems more complicated, but it provides two major benefits:

 - The Language Server can be written in any language
 - The Language Server can be reused to provide smart editing features for multiple editors

-For a more in-depth guide, head over to the [Language Server extension guide](/api/language-extensions/language-server-extension-guide).
+For a more in-depth guide, head over to the [Language Server 插件 guide](/api/language-插件/language-server-插件-guide).

 ---